Analytical exploration of the optomechanical attractor diagram and of limit cycles: Limit cycles

 The static approximation for the detuning is valid for a negligible Kerr parameter $K$ or in the weak driving limit.
-Indeed, in the $ \left\vert \alpha (t)\right\vert ^{2}\ll 1$ limit the bare detuning is just shifted by the constant Kerr term and there is no need to distinguish between $\Delta_{eff}$ and $\widetilde{\Delta }_{eff}$.
-The shift $\Delta _{eff}=\Delta +K$ appears naturally in the framework of \cite{lorch2014laser} (see also \cite{armour2012quantum,nation2013nonclassical}) and explains the appearance of limit cycles for specific particular values given in \cite{lorch2014laser} and also, for example, for limit cycles on the blue sideband in \cite{nation2013nonclassical}.
-So, already in the static approximation model, this classical Kerr shift is of importance.\\
+Indeed, in the $ \left\vert \alpha (t)\right\vert ^{2}\ll 1$ limit the bare detuning is just shifted by the constant Kerr term and there is no need to distinguish between $\Delta_{\rm eff}$ and $\widetilde{\Delta }_{\rm eff}$.
+The resulting Kerr shift of the detuning $\Delta _{\rm eff}=\Delta +K$ in that limit is also derived from the semipolaron transformation in \cite{lorch2014laser}, not as a phenomenological correction.
+It comes from how the radiation pressure interaction effectively displaces the mechanical oscillator based on the cavity photon number.
+This displacement, when properly accounted for, feeds back into the cavity frequency, leading to that renormalized detuning.
+This reflects a self-consistent frequency shift of the cavity due to the presence of photons — the hallmark of the optical Kerr effect, here induced via radiation pressure.
+Previous work \cite{armour2012quantum} had noticed the shift in numerical studies and in \cite{nation2013nonclassical} it had been noted that a renormalized detuning is essential for capturing nonclassical limit-cycle behavior.\\